trueheart78/book-notes/poodr/testing-keypoints.md

 ## Choosing to Test a Private Method

-If you create  amess and never fix it your costs will eventually go up, but for the roght problem, having enough confidence to write embarrassing code can save money. **When your intention is to defer a design decision, do the simplest thing that solves today's problem.
+If you create a mess and never fix it your costs will eventually go up, but for the roght problem, having enough confidence to write embarrassing code can save money. **When your intention is to defer a design decision, do the simplest thing that solves today's problem.
 Isolate the code behind the best interface